gbogard/hugo-portfolio/content/posts/moving-away-from-a-legacy-system-using-scala-and-kafka/part-one-building-blocks.md

 Rather than throwing money to maintain a 15-year-old piece of software, we've decided implement ourselves our MAM for the decade to come.

 - We're building in-house to avoid locking ourselves in a 15-year contract with another vendor.
 We're going *inner source*,  applying to our organisation the best practices of open-source software development:  public Git repositories, shared libraries, pull requests, open issue tracker, open Wiki.
 - We're breaking free from the monolith and going full microservices.
-This approach lets us introduce  new features as they are needed, and remove them when they are no longer needed (more on that in a moment).
+This approach lets us introduce new features as they are needed and remove them when they are no longer needed (more on that in a moment).

 ## Replacing Edgar: the main challenges

 Replacing such critical software requires time, effort, and a thoughtful approach.
 Here are some of the things we need to consider:

 - 850K videos is a lot of data to transfer.
-Many of our procedures take hours to complete, and involve many services.
+Many of our procedures take hours to complete and involve many services.
 Should a dozen-hour-long process crash in the middle, it would be very wasteful to restart from the very beginning
 - Long-running processes should behave correctly with limited resources and bottlenecks: for instance, it is much faster to store something to a relational database than to transcode a video file.